 At the end of the day you’re doing this for you and you have to make choices that are right for you too.
 I felt like I needed to wait before I could confidently say which area I wanted to go into.
 One reason I had held off making so many mini-pupillage applications was because I didn’t want to make ‘fluffy’ applications that were non-specific.
 I wouldn’t get anything out of a mini if I didn’t even want to do that area of law.

 It wasn’t until I’d started on the GDL that I realised I definitely loved Public law.
 It wouldn’t be until after I had joined the School Exclusion Project and attended the RebLaw 17 Conference in November that I would know I really wanted to incorporate actions against the police and public authorities into my future practice.
-I was also really surprised at how much I liked Land Law and so Planning also became an area of law that I marked out for future practice.
+I was also really surprised at how much I liked Land Law and so Property and Planning also became areas of law that I marked out for future practice too.
 Considering that I had only really settled on these areas of law at the end of the year and Pupillage application deadlines are at the start of February, I wanted more time to explore these areas of interest and gain relevant experience.

 Going around the Chambers